MusicDataset/md_homepage/content/musics/m/MazurkainDMajorOp.33No.2(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Mazurka in D Major Op.
+title: Mazurka in D Major Op.
 33 No. 2 (1)
 description: This is the description for Mazurka in D Major Op.
 33 No. 2 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]